-In February 2016, the FASB issued ASU 2016-02, "Leases" (ASU 2016-02).
-ASU 2016-02 requires lessees to recognize almost all leases on the balance sheet as a right-of-use asset and a lease liability and requires leases to be classified as either an operating or a finance type lease.
-The standard excludes leases of intangible assets or inventory.
-Early adoption of the standard is allowed.
-The standard becomes effective beginning January 1, 2019.
+In 2018, the FASB issued ASU 2018-15, "Intangibles" (ASU 2018-15).
+ASU 2018-15 applies in accounting for implementation costs incurred in a cloud computing arrangement that is a service contract where the guidance in ASC 350-40 for internal-use software shall apply to determine capitalization or expensing of implementation, training or data conversion costs.
+The standard becomes effective beginning January 1, 2020.
 We are in the process of evaluating the impact of adoption on our consolidated financial statements.